Chiropractor, Dr. Alexander Jimenez looks at the way this common injury shows itself.

 11. Int J of Sports Med, Jul, 2008, 29 (7), 579-583.

-The information herein on "Iliotibial Band Syndrome & Distance Runners" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Iliotibial Band Syndrome & Distance Runners" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.